kinopio-club/kinopio-help/api/index.md

 <code class="spaces">connectionTypes</code>     | `Array`   | A list of <a href="#connection-types" class="badge connection-types">Connection Types</a>
 <code class="spaces">connections</code>         | `Array`   | A list of <a href="#connections" class="badge connections">Connections</a>
 <code class="spaces">createdAt</code>           | `String`  | The date when the space was created
+<code class="spaces">drawingImage</code>        | `String`  | The image url for drawings on the space.
+The image is regenerated on the server after each drawing stroke.
 <code class="spaces">editedAt</code>            | `String`  | The date when card contents in the space was last added or changed
 <code class="spaces">editedByUserId</code>      | `String`  | The user id of the last user who edited or created a card in the space
 <code class="spaces">isFromTweet</code>         | `Boolean` | Whether the space was created by replying to a tweet with `@kinopioclub save`